-- Open phpMyAdmin by clicking the "phpMyAdmin" icon
+- Under Databases, open phpMyAdmin by clicking the phpMyAdmin icon.

-- Select the database in the left menu that you will be working with
+- On the left, select the database that you will be working with.

 - When the database has been imported successfully, you should see a message at the top of the page similar to: Import has been successfully finished, ## queries executed.

 #1044 – Access denied

 If you get the following error when importing a database via PhpMyAdmin, you will need to edit the SQL file you’re trying to import.

 CREATE SCHEMA IF NOT EXISTS `DataBaseName` DEFAULT CHARACTER SET utf8 COLLATE utf8_general_ci; MySQL said: Documentation #1044 – Access denied for user ‘userna5’@’localhost’ to database ‘DatabaseName’

 PhpMyAdmin does not allow you to CREATE databases due to security reasons.
 In order to get your SQL file to load you will need to remove the CREATE SCHEMA line at the beginning of your code.
 You can use our MySQL – 1044 Access Denied Error Message tutorial and a text editor such as Notepad++ or Atom.io to accomplish this.

 The process for uploading databases over 50 MB differs depending on your InMotion Hosting plan.

 VPS and Dedicated server users with root access can increase the max upload size as needed in WebHost Manager(WHM) Tweak Settings section.